RadioactiveJelly/ravenfield-voicepack-template/README.md

 | LostControlBank       | Plays when the player's team has less flags than the enemy team.
 Takes priority to PointLost and CapturingPoint.        |
 | TiedControlBank       | Plays when the player's team has the same amount of flags as the enemy team.
 Takes priority to PointLost and CapturingPoint.       |

+All you need to do as a voice pack creator is to put in your clips into their respective sound banks. **Do not rename any of the soundbanks or any of the Targets on the ScriptedBehaviour component.**

+**Note:** It is safe to leave banks blank.

+### Extra Settings

+Now what if you only want your pack to have infantry lines or just announcer lines?
+In the DataContainer component of your prefab, you'll find two boolean values.
+Setting hasInfantryLines to false will tell the main mutator to not add your pack to the list of infantry lines.
+Setting hasAnnouncerLines to false will do the same for the announcer clips.

+For debug purposes, there are also strings to set your voice pack name and its announcer pack name.